Vision Street Wear

-Vision Street Wear is an American apparel company focused on BMX and skateboarding.
+Vision Street Wear is an American clothing, skateboarding and BMX brand.
 Started in 1976 by Brad Dorfman, the company sponsored early skateboarding greats such as Mark 'Gator' Rogowski, and Mark Gonzales.

-Although the company is mostly known for its skateboards, it also commercialises a clothing line that includes t-shirts, hoodies, and shorts.
+Although Vision is mostly known for its skateboards, the brand also commercializes skate footwear and a clothing line that includes t-shirts, hoodies, and shorts.

 History

 Launching

 In 1984 Vision sports released their first pro model skateboard for skater Mark 'Gator' Rogowski designed by Greg Evans.
 This was followed by a release of a pro model deck for skater Mark Gonzales (1985) and the iconic "Psycho Stick" (1986), both designed by Los Angeles-based artist Andy Takakjian.
 Soon after, Vision entered into a licensing agreement with SIMS Skateboards, to produce and market the SIMS brand.
 Gonzales went on to release a few more pro models with Vision before departing to form Blind Skateboards (a play-on-words with Vision) with World Industries.